tashamcglashan/tashamcglashan/README.md

 I was first introduced to web design while studying at DeVry University, and that early exposure sparked my curiosity about building websites.

-After pursuing other creative paths, I decided to return to tech and invested in a coding bootcamp to gain modern, hands-on experience in frontend development.
+After pursuing other creative paths, I decided to return to tech and gain modern, hands-on experience in frontend development.
 Through the program and side projects, I’ve built a strong foundation in HTML, CSS, JavaScript, and React—projects you can view on my GitHub.

 With a background in fashion design, I bring a creative edge to frontend development and am especially interested in ecommerce opportunities where design and technology meet.